andreasmuck/odoo-deb-docker/README.md

 - PostgreSQL runs in Docker too.
 - PostgreSQL is not published to the Mac host.
+- The default PostgreSQL password is intentionally simple because PostgreSQL is not published outside the private Docker Compose network.
+If you expose the database service or use this setup as the basis for a hardened deployment, change the PostgreSQL password and the corresponding `db_password` in `odoo.conf`.
 - Odoo is exposed only on `127.0.0.1`.
 - Do not deploy this configuration unchanged to production.
 - Odoo is a trademark of Odoo S.A.
 This project is independent and is not affiliated with or endorsed by Odoo S.A.